-The Company has provided corporate guarantees amounting to approximately \$42,640,000 (2019: \$42,640,000) in favour of certain financial institutions for banking facilities granted to subsidiary companies.
+The Company has provided corporate guarantees amounting to approximately \$42,640,000 (2020: \$42,640,000) in favour of certain financial institutions for banking facilities granted to subsidiary companies.

 The Company has undertaken to provide continuing financial support to Hai Leck Engineering & Construction Pte.
-Ltd. and Hai Leck Services Pte.
-Ltd. These subsidiaries are in net liability or net current liability positions as at 30 June 2020.
+Ltd. for the financial year ended 30 June 2021.